whosonfirst/whosonfirst-sources/sources/README.md

 ## Dial Codes

 _In most places that allow direct-dialed international calls, you must first dial an international access code.
-These access codes are maintained for the member countries or regions by the International Telecommunication Union (ITU)._
+These access codes are maintained for the member countries or regions by the International Telecommunication Union (ITU).
+Data for concordance values is sourced from Statoids._

 * This source was deprecated on 2018-05-21.
 * id: `1158832839`